rejnac/compiled-hymnal/README.md

-# Multi-lingual SDA Hymnal from Rejnac Foundation.
+# Compiled SDA Hymnal from Rejnac Foundation.

 By sir enock,